rohit-chandra/movie_recommendation_engine/README.md

 ## Open Source Contributions

 Your contributions are always welcome!
 Feel free to contribute ideas, feedback, or create issues and bug reports if you find any!
-Visit our [Weaviate Community Forum](https://forum.weaviate.io/) if you need any help!